 Most people think elaborate work demands the interference of machinery but the Amazigh women say otherwise.
 Although the history of rug making in Morocco dates back long ago, the process has not changed a bit despite the intervention of modernization as a whole throughout Morocco.
 The artisan women craft handwoven rugs in the same way for thousands of years entirely by hand, one knot at a time.
-A process of which patience, technique, and creativity are put together to deliver a final finished rug with high-quality output.
+A process in which patience, technique, and creativity are put together to deliver a final finished rug with high-quality output.
 Every Amazigh hand-knotted rug has to go through an immense process that requires gathering, preparing, and weaving.
-They are as follow:
+They are as follows:

-The inspiration behind creating a product itself is quite Interesting as it keeps on changing from time to time especially with Moroccan Amazigh rugs.
+The inspiration behind creating a product itself is quite interesting as it keeps on changing from time to time, especially with Moroccan Amazigh rugs.
 The art of handweaving began as a need for Amazigh tribes to defy the harsh environment and bring warmth into their homes, only to evolve into becoming a one-of-a-kind decorative art that is desired from home to home.
-As for the local artisans and designs, they get their inspiration from various factors, from nature, superstition, to the fertility of the land.
+As for the local artisans and designs, they get their inspiration from various factors, from nature, and superstition, to the fertility of the land.

 It all begins in the summertime when sheep are ready to be sheared of their winter wool in the Atlas mountains of Morocco.
 This is the starting process or in other words, the first step in weaving a handmade Moroccan-Amazigh rug.
-Next, the raw wool is bunded and sent to be thoroughly washed and then sun-dried for two to three days.
-After washing, the wool is being carded, spun, and turned into yarns using a spinning wheel.
+Next, the raw wool is bundled and sent to be thoroughly washed and then sun-dried for two to three days.
+After washing, the wool is carded, spun, and turned into yarn using a spinning wheel.
 When it comes to a good-looking rug, coloring is very important.
 In fact, the colors Amazighs use depend on what is available in the region, because every region has its specific colors depending on the available herbs, the type of wool, and the local designs.
-Eventually, the yarn is either left as its natural ivory color or dyed and then brought to the women's houses where most of the work is done.
+Eventually, the yarn is either left in its natural ivory color or dyed and then brought to the women's houses where most of the work is done.

 Soulful hands give a soulful finish with high-quality weaving; Using a loom, women start the long process of weaving while also incorporating the tribal motifs and patterns.
 When speaking about Amazigh patterns and motifs, these are often divided into geometric and figural patterns.
-The women's understanding of where the lines and shapes start and end is based solely on instinct, a knowledge given upon them by their mothers and grandmothers.
+The women's understanding of where the lines and shapes start and the end is based solely on instinct, a knowledge given to them by their mothers and grandmothers.
 In one to three months sometimes longer, depending on the complexities and details, the rug is finely woven.
 Then, it takes extra days to be washed by hand over and over and dried under the sun.

 Even though some of the methods and techniques involved in weaving a handmade rug may differ from region to region in Morocco and even from one country to another, the principles of rug-making are practically the same throughout the world.
 Still, a simple understanding of an authentic handmade rug's production can be super valuable before buying one.